 Heavy and uncomfortable.
 And impatient and nervous.
-40 weeks pregnant, you may feel a variety of emotions that continue to build as you prepare for the new arrival.
+40 weeks pregnant, you may feel a variety of emotions that continue to build as you prepare for giving birth.

 Wondering about what your body will be like after pregnancy?
 Read about the post pregnancy body here.

-Do not try any self induction methods on your own without the guidance of a medical practitioner.
-While some options may seem harmless enough, you should always check with your doctor or midwife before consuming cod liver oil or any herbal remedies in order to start your body for the birthing process.
+Do not try any self induction methods on your own without first asking your doctor or midwife if it is OK.
+While some options may seem harmless enough, you should always check with your doctor before consuming cod liver oil or any herbal remedies in order to start your body for the birthing process.

-Diary Of A DaughterSoon two weeks old and still very sleepy.
-But wonderful :-)
+My daugher is soon two weeks old and still very sleepy.
+But wonderful

 My belly is becoming smaller, but I still look a bit pregnant!
 But hey, I’m a NEW MOM – soooooo cool!